Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Law and Political Science

-Abstract: The project aims to provide students with training in AI, from its design through to its implementation, by creating accessible, interactive, and engaging interfaces.
+Abstract: The project aims to provide students with an understanding of AI—from its design to its implementation—through the creation of accessible, interactive, and engaging interfaces.
 It thus aims to prepare students to master this tool as it applies to the practice of law.
-It seeks to train students in this fundamental tool and make them operational in this area upon entering the workforce, regardless of their specific roles (corporate, nonprofit, or government lawyers; judges; attorneys; experts; court officers; etc.).
+The goal is to train students in this fundamental tool and ensure they are operational in this area from the moment they enter the workforce, regardless of their specific roles (in-house counsel, legal counsel for nonprofit organizations or government agencies, judges, attorneys, experts, court officers, etc.).

 EXPOEDUC: Exhibition on Educational Landscapes